StephenPSA/WindowsInsiderTools/README.md

         PS >gev

-+ This will get you...Please note that you see Events from multiple machines (Todo: time sort) NN = NickName
++ This will get you...Please note that you see Events from multiple machines ( NN = NickName ) - Todo: time sort

         PS >
         PS >Time     Type NN  Machine      ID Source          Message